Los Ciegos Del Barrio: History

-In 1992, before becoming Los Ciegos Del Barrio, some of the future members, including Alvin Suarez, his identical twin brother, Derek Christopher Suarez, Jimmy Fontanez and Machete, spent some time playing Latin music in Russia with a non-profit organization called "Project Troubador".
-Project Troubador's founder and artistic director, Eliot Osborn came across the talented group of friends during his teaching stint at the New York Institute for the Blind, and has since then helped develop the act.
+In 1992, before forming Los Ciegos Del Barrio, some of the future members, including Alvin Suarez, his identical twin brother, Derek Christopher Suarez, Jimmy Fontanez and Machete, played Latin music in Russia with a non-profit organization called "Project Troubador".
+Project Troubador's founder and artistic director, Eliot Osborn came across the talented group during his teaching stint at the New York Institute for the Blind, and has since then helped develop the act.
 In 1996, also through Project Troubador, Machete and the Suarez twins embarked on a two-week trip to the Dominican Republic, playing for a wide variety of audiences of all ages.
 This trip is believed to have inspired Alvin Suarez to form Los Ciegos Del Barrio a year later.

-In 1998, Los Ciegos released their first self-titled demo album on cassette tape, with Jaime Diaz and Mingo Rosario handling the lead vocals.
+In 1998, Los Ciegos released their first self-titled demo album on cassette, with Jaime Diaz and Mingo Rosario handling lead vocals.

 In 2000, they released their first full-length album, "No Lo Dude," which features their first underground hit "Dime Donde Estas," sung by Derek Christopher Suarez, who joined the Ciegos on bass guitar and vocals.
-It was their first song to get radio airplay, and first to hit #1 on the former MP3.com website.
+It was their first song to receive radio airplay, and the first to reach #1 on the former MP3.com website.

-In 2003, they released "Dominando," which features a bachata version of "I Will Survive," also sung by Derek Christopher Suarez.
-This CD also features their first Merengue to get radio airplay, "Y Sigues Hablando," written and sung by Alvin Suarez.
-This album also features their first salsa; their version of Cuco Valoy's "El Juicio," sung by Machete.
+In 2003, they released "Dominando," which includes a bachata version of "I Will Survive," also sung by Derek Christopher Suarez.
+This CD also features their first merengue to receive radio airplay, "Y Sigues Hablando," written and performed by Alvin Suarez.
+This album also features their first salsa track; their version of Cuco Valoy's "El Juicio," sung by Machete.

-Some changes were made, as Alvin Suarez took over as lead guitarist, Derek Christopher Suarez became the full-time bassist, Machete switched to keyboards, Henny Fernandez debuted on tambora/bongos and Kelvin Perez took over on guira.
-Jaime Diaz remained on rhythm guitar.
-Henny and Jaime were featured in some of the backing vocals, while Derek Christopher Suarez, Alvin Suarez and Machete took over as lead vocalists.
-During live performances, the band became more diverse, adding more salsa and cumbia to their repertoire.
+Some lineup changes were made, as Alvin Suarez took over as lead guitarist, Derek Christopher Suarez became the full-time bassist, Machete switched to keyboards, Henny Fernandez debuted on tambora and bongos and Kelvin Perez took over on güira.
+Jaime Diaz continued on rhythm guitar.
+Henny and Jaime were featured in some of the backing vocals, while Derek Christopher Suarez, Alvin Suarez and Machete assumed lead vocal duties.
+During live performances, the band expanded its musical diversity, incorporating more salsa and cumbia to their repertoire.

 In 2006, again through Project Troubador, Los ciegos returned to the Dominican Republic for another two-week tour; playing in all types of venues such as parks, schools, marketplaces, night clubs, nursing homes, orphanages and theaters.
 It was during this trip that Henny and Kelvin decided to leave the group and pursue other careers.

 In 2007, another Los Ciegos del Barrio track, a bachata version of "Brown Eyed Girl," sung by Derek Christopher Suarez, appeared on "Sound insight: Volume 1," a compilation CD recorded and sponsored by the former Performing Arts Division of the National Federation of the Blind (United States), which features different blind artists from around the US.